-The new curriculum is divided into successive academic courses across four years, each course building on the subject material and experiences of preceding years.
-The courses are: Essential Principles of Medicine (EPOM), Health Illness and Disease Part I (HID I), Health, Illness, and Disease Part II (HID II) (collectively Phase I - Foundational Science), the Clerkships (Phase II - Clerkships), and the final courses of the program including sub-internships, electives and the Areas of Concentration (collectively Phase III - Scholarship and Advanced Clinical Skills).
+The curriculum is divided into successive academic courses across four years, each course building on the subject material and experiences of preceding years.
+The courses are: Essential Principles of Medicine A and B (EPOM A and B), Health Illness and Disease Part 1 A and B (HID-1 A and B), Health, Illness, and Disease Part 2 A and B (HID-2 A and B) (collectively Phase I - Foundational Science), the Clerkships (Phase II -

+Clerkships), and the final courses of the program including sub-internships, electives and the Areas of Concentration (collectively Phase III - Scholarship and Advanced Clinical Skills).